pagkly/Zed/Investopedia4/Pareto Improvement Definition.md

 ## Example of Pareto Improvement

 Suppose an equal amount of funds are disbursed to two families, one rich and another poor.
-The funds help lift the latter above the poverty amount but does not make much difference to the overall income of the former.
+The funds help lift the latter above the [[Poverty|poverty]] amount but does not make much difference to the overall income of the former.
 This improvement is an example of Pareto improvement.

 Another example of Pareto improvement is the case of two students exchanging lunchboxes.
 One of the students, who does not like cheeseburger, gives his burger to another student who considers it delicious.
 Even though one of the students gives away his burger, no one is worse off and both students are satisfied with the trade exchange.
 This is an example of a Pareto improvement.